-39. March - GL Hearn commissioned by the 14 HMA authorities to produce the Strategic Growth Study
+41. March - GL Hearn commissioned by the 14 HMA authorities to produce the Strategic Growth Study

-- 40. February Publication of the Strategic Growth Study (GL Hearn). - 41.
+- 42. February Publication of the Strategic Growth Study (GL Hearn). - 43.
 February HMA Position Statement No. 1 Issued alongside the publication of the Strategic Growth Study.
 The statement noted: - That the Strategic Growth Study "is an independently prepared, objective study and not a policy statement.
-It does not in any way commit the participating authorities to development of any of the geographic areas referred to (nor does it exclude the testing of alternatives), but it is a thorough evidence base to take matters forward through the local plan review process." - That there is a minimum shortfall of 28,150 to 2031, but that higher densities might increase supply on identified sites by up to 13,000. - 42.
+It does not in any way commit the participating authorities to development of any of the geographic areas referred to (nor does it exclude the testing of alternatives), but it is a thorough evidence base to take matters forward through the local plan review process." - That there is a minimum shortfall of 28,150 to 2031 and of 60,855 up to 2036, but that higher densities might increase supply on identified sites by up to 13,000. - 44.
 September HMA Position Statement No. 2

-43. January - SMBC publishes Draft Local Plan Supplementary Consultation.
+45. January - SMBC publishes Draft Local Plan Supplementary Consultation.

-- 44. September HMA Position Statement No. 3 - 45.
-October SMBC publishes Draft Submission Plan
+- 46. September HMA Position Statement No. 3 - 47.
+October SMBC publishes Draft Submission Plan.